Vadamerca: Biography

 The only source that mentions the existence of a Gothic princess named Vadamerca or her husband Balamber is Jordanes' Getica, which may derive mention of both from Gothic oral tradition.
 According to Jordanes, Vadamerca was the granddaughter of Vinitharius, king of the Goths, and a member of the Amal dynasty.
 Arne Søby Christensen notes several chronological problems with Jordanes's narrative surrounding Vadamerca and suggests that it may not be historical.

 Her grandfather Vinitharius fought three battles against the Huns, who were led by Balamber.
 He was successful in the first two clashes, but eventually lost the third fight, which took place by the river Erac.
 Vinitharius died on this occasion, as he was killed by king Balamber with an arrow shot to his head.

 After the victory, Balamber, the first known king of the Huns, took Vadamerca in marriage.
 Such marriage consolidated his rule over the Goths.
-These type of royal intermarriages (cf. Heqin) were part of the Hun mode of conquest.
+These types of royal intermarriages (cf. Heqin) were part of the Hun mode of conquest.
 He ruled the Goths peacefully and consented them to be governed by a Goth.
 However, the Huns would themselves choose their Gothic ruler.